karthik/dlab-advanced-r/README.md

 | [Documentation](https://github.com/karthik/dlab-advanced-r/blob/master/03-documentation/README.md) | How to document your functions with `roxygen2` |
 | [Package development](https://github.com/karthik/dlab-advanced-r/blob/master/04-packaging/README.md) | Create and deploy packages with `devtools` and `GitHub` |

+If you're still having trouble getting everything installed, please take a look at some i[nstallation instructions](installation.md) and notes.

 [Etherpad for discussion in class](https://etherpad.mozilla.org/dlabr).
 Please open this link in a new browser, and enter your name on the right.